-- Influenza was reported in 56 counties this week and all 5 boroughs of NYC. - Influenza was reported in 1 county previously this season, but not this week.
+Influenza was reported in 57 counties this week and all 5 boroughs of NYC.

 Test results may identify influenza Type A, influenza Type B, or influenza without specifying Type A or B. Some tests only give a positive or negative result and cannot identify influenza type (not specified).